lisdude/CreaturesStuff/Scripts/Maintenance/README.txt

-Routine Maintenance v1.1
+Routine Maintenance v1.2
 ------------------------
 Perform routine maintenance operations every 30 minutes intended to keep the world snappy and happy.

 NOTE: These tasks may not apply to you or conform to your specific preferences.
 Current operations are:
 - Kill all Zzzz's that aren't associated with creatures.
-- Euthanize creatures that are 1 hour old or older and still in the 'youth' life stage.
 - Limit the amount of food lying around from the empathic vendor once it surpasses 100.
+- Limit the amount of potions to 5.
 - Eject eggs from vehicles.

 ================================================================================================